panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 Deposit underlying tokens (assets) to the Panoptic pool from the LP and mint corresponding amount of shares.

-*There is a maximum asset deposit limit of (2 ** 104) - 1.*
+*There is a maximum asset deposit limit of `2^104 - 1`.*

-*An MEV tax is levied, which is equal to a single payment of the commissionRate BEFORE adding the funds.*
+*An "MEV tax" is levied, which is equal to a single payment of the commissionRate BEFORE adding the funds.*

-*Shares are minted and sent to the LP ('receiver').*
+*Shares are minted and sent to the LP (`receiver`).*

 ```solidity